Beyond-jQuery/book/manuscript/attributes.md

 pEl.classList.add('blue');
 ~~~~~~~

 Once again, `classList` to the rescue!
 Perhaps you are saying to yourself, "The native solution makes me type a few more characters!
 This will greatly affect my productivity!"
 Really?
-If you're adding and removing classes via JavaScript so often that a few more characters will have a profoundly negative impact on agility, then perhaps it is time to instead re-evaluate your application design!
+If you are adding and removing classes via JavaScript so often that a few more characters will have a profoundly negative impact on agility, then perhaps it is time to instead re-evaluate your application design!

-Stuck supporting IE9 and older, a solution that covers every browser under the sun is similar to the fallback for `contains` from the previous section.
+Stuck supporting IE9 and older?
+A solution that covers every browser under the sun is similar to the fallback for `contains` from the previous section.

 {title="remove a class and add another - web API - any browser", lang=javascript}
 ~~~~~~~